-- The 10 Most Important Human Skills for Managers
+- The Top 10 Human Skills For Managers (with examples)

 - What Are Human Skills For Managers?

-- The Ten Most Important Human Skills For Good Managers
+- The Ten Most Important Human Skills In Management

 - 1. The ability to manage and lead people and work collaboratively